nickjj/orats/README.md

 That second command will clear out any keys in the redis server that are associated to your application since they are all namespaced by your app name as long as you did not change that manually.

+## orats thor script

+Under the hood `rails new` is using thor to generate everything.
+To pass a custom template into rails requires an annoyingly long command to be typed out or copied from this readme.

+This is where we can leverage thor.
+You already have thor available on your command line if you have rails.
+However to use custom thor scripts you have to install them.
+It's an extremely painless process and you only have to do it once, or whenever there is a new version of the script available.

+Here are some benefits of using the orats thor script:

+- Your commands will end up looking something like `thor orats:rails:base myapp`.
+- You still get the latest version of each template automatically because it still copies it from this repo.
+- It makes it easy to compose multiple templates when possible because chaining thor tasks is no problem.
+- It is very simple to install, update and uninstall the script.

+### Installation instructions

+`wget https://raw.github.com/nickjj/orats/master/orats.thor && thor install orats.thor && rm -rf orats.thor`

+Then just follow the on-screen instructions supplied by thor.

+### Updating to a new version

+`wget https://raw.github.com/nickjj/orats/master/orats.thor && thor update orats.thor && rm -rf orats.thor`

+Then just follow the on-screen instructions supplied by thor.

+### Uninstalling the thor script

+`thor uninstall orats`

+---

+If for some reason you get a permission error when trying to install, update or uninstall the orats thor script then just run the `thor` command with sudo privileges.
+You should not need to do this under normal circumstances.

+---

+### API

+Type `thor orats:rails help` in a terminal to get a list of available rails commands or check out the `orats.thor` file in this repo.
+Don't worry, it won't bite you.

+Additional namespaces will appear in the future when the templates become available and they will be listed here.

 ## Screencasts